ComputeCanada/software-stack/doc/easybuild.md

 ## Installing datasets
 In rare occasions, a piece of software requires large datasets to be installed.
-If these are larger than 50GB or if they contain many files larger than 1GB, they should be installed in the `data.rsnt` repository.
+If these are larger than 50GB or if they contain many files larger than 1GB, they should be installed in the `public.data` repository.
 Interproscan is such an example.
 Part of the software is a dataset named `panther`.
 It can be installed as such:
 ```
 eb panther-14.1-system.eb --installpath-software=/cvmfs/public.data.computecanada.ca/content/easybuild/data/2020